Ramsey-finiteness for graph pairs: A complete solution to the Burr-Erd\H{o}s-Faudree-Schelp conjectures: Abstract

 The first assertion is exactly Conjecture~\ref{conj:one-sided}.
 The second assertion is Conjecture~\ref{conj:add-matchings}.
-The third assertion explains why Burr's stronger formulation cannot be correct: there are finite star-forest pairs in which one side has more than one nontrivial star component, and these pairs are not covered by the form $S(r)\cup qK_2$.
+The third assertion is the corrected necessary-and-sufficient version of Burr's stronger survey formulation; the extra alternative in Theorem~\ref{thm:corrected-burr}\textup{(iii)} is precisely the finite star-forest family omitted from the original two-alternative statement.

 The paper is organized as follows.
 Section~2 collects the classical results used in the proof.
 Section~3 proves the cyclic--cyclic case using the asymmetric random Ramsey threshold theorem; see Theorem \ref{thm:cyclic-cyclic}.
 Section~4 derives the two 1981 conjectures.
-Section~5 gives the counterexample to Burr's stronger conjecture and states Faudree's complete classification of Ramsey-finite forest pairs.
+Section~5 proves the corrected Burr--Faudree characterization and records Faudree's complete classification of Ramsey-finite forest pairs.